Question: What is GATE?

 Master’s degree holders in any branch of Science/Mathematics/Statistics/Computer Applications or equivalent and those who are in the final or penultimate year of such programs.

 Candidates in the second or higher year of the Four-year Integrated Master’s degree program (Post-B.Sc.) in Engineering/Technology or in the third or higher year of Five-year Integrated Master’s degree program and Dual Degree program in Engineering/ Technology.

-Candidates with qualifications obtained through examination conducted by professional societies recognized by UPSC/AICTE as equivalent to B.E./B.Tech.
+Candidates with qualifications obtained through an examination conducted by professional societies recognized by UPSC/AICTE as equivalent to B.E./B.Tech.
 Those who have completed Section A or equivalent of such professional courses are also eligible.

 Question: What is the structure of the Examination?